18vmck/cmpe351_group10/README.md

-# cmpe351_group10
+# CMPE 351 Group 10
-How angry is reddit
+Project to analyze the annotars that annotaded reddit posts